You Are Not Starting Over

 Real Estate Computations and Closing 6%

-If Brokerage Activities and Contracts both show as below passing, fix Brokerage first.
-It carries nearly twice the weight.
+If Brokerage Activities and Contracts both feel weak, give both serious time.
+Each is listed at 12% in the DBPR outline.
 The full 19-topic breakdown shows the exact weight and question count for every area.

 Step 3: Identify the Type of Mistake